TizianoCoroneo/Deeplink/Sources/Deeplink/Documentation.docc/DeeplinkCenter.md

 ## Overview

-The ``DeeplinksCenter`` is the object you use to register behaviors for your ``Deeplink`` templates: when a template matches the URL you're parsing, the `ifMatching` closure on the `register` method is triggered.
+The ``DeeplinksCenter`` is the object you use to register behaviors for your ``Deeplink/Deeplink`` templates: when a template matches the URL you're parsing, the `ifMatching` closure on the `register` method is triggered.

 Then, you can use the `parse` method to attempt matching a URL against the list of registered deeplink templates you built.